 We are in the midst of many serious challenges today: COVID-19, inequality, geopolitical unrest, economic crisis, and climate change which on its own and interacting with the others poses both immediate and long-term threats to our security, health, and wealth.

 Paul Andrew Mayewski

 Professor/Director Climate Change Institute, University of Maine

-Associate Professor of Environmental Health LIU, Research Associate at Harvard – Climate Change Institute
+Assoc.
+Professor of Environmental Health LIU, Research Assoc. at Harvard – Climate Change Institute

 Charles H. Norchi